kristapsdz/openradtool/README.md

 This will use the *package.json* and *package-lock.json* files to configure the *node_modules* subdirectory required for the regression tests.
 You can safely remove the *node_modules* directory at any time, though you will need to re-run `npm install` to recreate it.
+Once installed, the regression suite will automatically pick these up.

+To test JSON output, you'll need both the Node.js installation (as described above) and the [py-jsonschema](http://github.com/Julian/jsonschema) utilities installed for validating JSON against a schema.

+The C interface tests need [kcgi](https://kristaps.bsd.lv/kcgi) and [libcurl](https://curl.se/libcur) installed.
+The regression suite will automatically pick these up.

 # License